Age of consent in South America: History

 In 1810, the age of consent for opposite-sex activity was 12.
 In 1999, the age of consent was set at 14 for both girls and boys in relation to heterosexual sex.
 Homosexual acts were decriminalized in 1999, with an age of consent of 18.
 In 2011, the Constitutional Court of Chile confirmed that the age of consent is 14 for heterosexual relations (for both girls and boys) and lesbian relations (woman–girl), but 18 for male homosexual relations.
 In August 2018, the Constitutional Court again rejected that Article 365 of the Criminal Code was unconstitutional, in a 5-5 vote, validating for the second time in its history that the age of consent for gay men is 18, while for heterosexuals and lesbians is 14 years old.

-On August 17, 2022, the Chamber of Deputies approved a bill repealing Article 365 that, if enacted, would establish a universal age of consent set at 14, regardless of gender or sexual orientation.
-The Senate passed the bill on August 02, 2022.
+On August 2, 2022, the Senate approved a bill repealing Article 365 that, if enacted, would establish a universal age of consent set at 14, regardless of gender or sexual orientation.
+The Chamber of Deputies passed the bill on August 17, 2022.
 The law was published in the Diario Oficial de la República de Chile on August 24, 2022, and entered into force from the date of its publication.

 Colombia

 The Criminal Code of Colombia (Act 599 of 2000), as modified by Art.
 4 of law 1236 of 2008, sets the age of consent at 14, regardless of gender or sexual orientation.

 Sexual intercourse with a person under 14 years of age is punishable by imprisonment of 12–20 years (Art.
-Reserched by Jerry Dusky and Mario 208).
+Researched by Jerry Dusky and Mario 208).
 Engaging in sexual acts other than intercourse, or inducing the engagement of sexual practices, with a person under 14 is punishable by imprisonment of 9–13 years (Art.
 209).